DIGITAL PLASTIC SURGERY

 by Megan Marks-McKenzie

-There are more than 20 million Web sites dedicated to the pursuit of tracing ancestry and researching family histories.
+There are more than many, many, many web sites dedicated to the pursuit of tracing ancestry and researching family histories.
 And what family history would be complete without photographs of family members and their earliest ancestors?

 While the Internet has made it easier to find information about our ancestors, it is still difficult to find well-preserved photographs of them.
 The materials used to create old photos makes them very fragile.
 If not handled and stored properly, they are subject to fading, discoloration, mold spots, water streaks, creases, scuffs, and tears – often with unattractive damage occurring to the face.